What to know about Elon Musk's 'free speech' feud with a Brazilian judge

 The South Africa-born CEO of Tesla and SpaceX bought Twitter in 2022 and declares himself a “free speech absolutist.”
 To his critics, it's absolutism with a political slant.
 He reinstated previously banned accounts such as the conspiracy theorist Alex Jones and former U.S. President Donald Trump, as well as accounts belonging to neo-Nazis and white supremacists.
 Advertisers who halted spending on X in response to antisemitic and other hateful material were engaging in “blackmail," Musk has alleged.

-Free speech is a constitutional right in the United States but not in many other countries, including Brazil, where Supreme Court Justice Alexandre de Moraes this month ordered an investigation into Musk over the dissemination of defamatory fake news and another probe over possible obstruction, incitement and criminal organization.
+In the United States, free speech is a constitutional right that’s much more permissive than in many countries, including Brazil, where Supreme Court Justice Alexandre de Moraes this month ordered an investigation into Musk over the dissemination of defamatory fake news and another probe over possible obstruction, incitement and criminal organization.

 In Brazil, judges can order any site to remove content.
 Some decisions are sealed from the public.

-Note: This story has been corrected to reflect that free speech is a constitutional right in Brazil.